AshtonKem/Resume/resume.typ

 )

 #resume-item[
-  - Sole engineer for company's only public facing product, Quill for Google Analytics.
+  - Sole engineer responsible for company's only public-facing product (Quill for Google Analytics)
-  - Wrote and monitored ELT \& ETL pipelines for high value customers.
+  - Developed and monitored ELT/ETL pipelines for high-value customers
-  - Spearheaded effort to migrate to immutable infrastructure for better reliability and reduced cost.
+  - Led initiative to adopt immutable infrastructure for improved reliability and cost reduction ]
-]

 #resume-entry(